 Conveyancing: You Must Use a Gibraltar Solicitor

-Your solicitor will conduct title searches, check the lease terms (for leasehold properties), review the management company structure if applicable, raise enquiries with the vendor's solicitor, and handle registration at the Land Property Services office.
+Instructing a Gibraltar-qualified solicitor early in your search, before you have found a specific property, means you are ready to move quickly when the right opportunity arises.
+Your solicitor will conduct title searches, check lease terms for leasehold properties, review management company structures where applicable, raise enquiries with the vendor's solicitor, and handle registration at Land Property Services.

 Mortgages for Foreign Buyers